List of Phi Sigma Epsilon chapters

 Phi Sigma Epsilon was a North American social fraternity was founded on February 20, 1910, at Kansas State Normal College, now Emporia State University.
 It merged with the Phi Sigma Kappa on August 14, 1985.
-Most Pi Sigma Epsilon chapters participated in the merger.
+Most Phi Sigma Epsilon chapters participated in the merger.
 A few chapters and scattered alumni declined the merger, with some eventually forming a new national fraternity Phi Sigma Phi.

 Following is a list of Phi Sigma Epsilon chapters, with inactive chapters and institutions indicated in italics.